Lindsay Lohan Takes Blurry Selfie In Pink Pantsuit With Pouted Lips

 “Where is that cute bag from??
 I love it so much,” another follower commented, digging Lohan’s style.

 Fans of the star can also catch her on the talent show The Masked Singer Australia.
 Just a few days ago, the beauty shared a short video of herself rocking a sheer dress with gold details on the show.
+Those who wish to see more of Lohan’s posts can follow her Instagram.